Deducing information about curves over finite fields from their Weil polynomials: Showing there is no Jacobian in an isogeny class

 A $g$-dimensional abelian variety over~$\Fq$ is \emph{ordinary} if the coefficient of $x^g$ in its Weil polynomial is coprime to~$q$.
 (This is equivalent to the constant term of its real Weil polynomial being coprime to~$q$.)
 One can always determine whether an isogeny class of ordinary abelian varieties contains a principally polarized\footnote{ To be technically correct, we should speak of whether an isogeny class contains a principally polariz\emph{able} variety, but in practice people are rarely so precise in their language.} variety~\cite[Theorem~1.1, p.~2362]{Howe1995}.
 Also, there are easily satisfied conditions that imply that an isogeny class --- ordinary or not --- \emph{does} contain a principally polarized variety.
 For example, suppose $A$ is a simple $g$-dimensional abelian variety over $\Fq$ and let $\calI$ be its isogeny class.
 Let $\pi\in\End A$ be the Frobenius endomorphism.
 Then $K\colonequals\QQ(\pi)\subseteq(\End A)\otimes\QQ$ is a number field, which is either totally real or a \emph{complex multiplication} (\emph{CM})~field, that is, a totally imaginary quadratic extension of a totally real field~$\Kplus$.
 When $A$ is ordinary, $K$ is a CM~field.

 \begin{theorem} \quad \begin{itemize} \item[(a)] If $K$ is totally real, then $\calI$ contains a principally polarized variety. \item[(b)] Suppose $K$ is a CM~field.
 If $K$ is ramified over $\Kplus$ at a finite prime, or if $\pi-\pibar$ is divisible by a prime of $\Kplus$ that is inert in $K/\Kplus$, then $\calI$ contains a principally polarized variety. \item[(c)] Suppose $\calI$ is ordinary and $K$ does not satisfy the conditions in part~\textup{(b)}.
 Then ${N_{K/\QQ}(\pi-\pibar)}$ is a square.
 Let $s$ be its positive square root, and let $c_g$ be the coefficient of $x^g$ in the Weil polynomial for~$A$.
-Then $\calI$ contains a principally polarized variety if and only if $c_g\equiv s\bmod m$, where $m$ is the characteristic of $\Fq$ if $q$ is odd, and $m = 4$ if~$q = 2$. \end{itemize} \end{theorem}
+Then $\calI$ contains a principally polarized variety if and only if $c_g\equiv s\bmod m$, where $m = q$ if $q>2$, and $m = 4$ if~$q = 2$. \end{itemize} \end{theorem}

 \begin{remark} The coefficient $c_g$ of $x^g$ in the Weil polynomial for $A$ is congruent modulo $2q$ to the constant term of the real Weil polynomial for~$A$, and since the integer $m$ in part~(c) divides~$2q$, we can check the condition in part~(c) using this constant term instead of~$c_g$. \end{remark}